olsner/sedition/README.md

 ### I/O commands

-Extending GNU sed, xed supports multiple files to be opened and used.
-This is primarily useful for networking, to replace stdin/stdout with a socket, but may eventually be used with files as well.
+Extending GNU sed, sedition supports multiple files to be opened and used.
+This is primarily useful for networking, replacing stdin/stdout with a socket, but may eventually be used with files as well.

 Files are identified by an arbitrary integer assigned by the program.
 In command descriptions, these are usually called `fd`.

+Unlike your traditional stdin/stdout file descriptors, all file descriptors are bidirectional and the initial state, `0` refers to both stdin and stdout depending on the direction of I/O. This neatly maps to sockets.

 * `< fd1 [fd2]`